How to Find and Define Your Family Core Values

 Family Core Value Goal: Open and Honest Communication

-Other families prefer to work family meetings into a game or movie night.
-Where they talk a bit about what’s going on before the fun starts.
-The fun is a good way to put anything heavy off to the side and not let it ruin the evening.
+Other families prefer to turn work-family meetings into movie or game nights.
+They talk a bit about what’s happening before the fun starts.
+The fun is an excellent way to put anything heavy off to the side and not let it ruin the evening.

 You always want to end your day on a positive note.